yesiamrocks/cssanimation.io/README.md

 ## Utility Class

-Animate.css comes packed with a few utility classes to simplify its use.
-All classes should be added alongside .cssanimation and your animation class, like:
+cssanimation.io includes handy utility classes to make animations even easier to apply.
+Just use them along with the `.cssanimation` base class and your chosen animation class.

 ### Duration (Speed Classes)